ARU1-TEAM/Ubuntu-complete-install/README.md

 Set `ZSH_THEME="powerlevel10k/powerlevel10k"` in `~/.zshrc`
 ### Set a custom theme for xfce4 terminal
-Put a file named filename.theme in `~/.local/share/xfce4/terminal/colorschemes` folder.
+Put a file named `example.theme` in `~/.local/share/xfce4/terminal/colorschemes` folder.
 Note that some folder might not be existing, so you might have to create them.
+Then you will have to select your theme in the `appearance` tab of your xfce terminal

 ## Install i3wm